ProfYaffle88/Roll20-Inquisitor/README.md

 ### Features to be Added

-- Counterattck check for parry rolls
+- Counterattack check for parry rolls

 - Talents & Abilities